pb-pravin/HLIOSExamples/README.md

 6. Demo the delegate methods of text field and text view.
 7. URL -> NSData -> UIImage
 8. Another way of automatic ajusta label's height according to its content.
+9. Demo how to handle a UIView object's event.
+And demo the usage of inputView / firstResponder
+10. Demo how to handle emotion event.

 ### LabelTextFieldCellDemo
 1. LabelTextFieldCell